 Yes, I am adding this as a pros here for September.
-Last year it started to snow at Khardung La and Chang La top by second week of September.
-Usually, by late September, it can snow anytime at these passes.
-So if snow is what you would like to add to your Ladakh experience without the risks involved in October and November, then September is the month you should plan your trip in.
+By Mid September, all the high altitude passes start to witness snowfall.
+Chances are that if you are in Ladakh in September, you will definitely come across snowfall at either Khardung La or Chang La.
+So if would like to add some snow to your Ladakh experience without the risks involved in October and November, then September is the month you should plan your trip in.

 Ladakh in September